Higher Education Opportunity for Children of TEAMS Employees

 Once UFHR has confirmed the eligibility of those requesting to be in the HEO, the pool will be forwarded to UF’s Director of Admissions.
 The Higher Education Opportunity (HEO) program has expanded to provide the HEO scholarship to 150 applicants each year.
 In the event greater than 150 are confirmed eligible, to ensure fairness, the 150 names will be selected at a public drawing to take place each spring.

 Those children among the 150 selected must meet the admissions requirements of the University of Florida to be admitted to UF.

 Those children among the 150 who do not meet admissions requirements to the University of Florida and receive a high school diploma before the beginning of the academic year and wish to participate in the Higher Education Opportunity program must enroll at a public college or community college in Florida.

 In either case, this program will cover the in-state matriculation fees, less any Bright Futures scholarship award, for up to 12 credits per semester during the academic year and for up to 6 credits per 12-week summer semester at the University of Florida or a public college or community college in Florida.
 For students participating in the UF Innovation Academy (IA) undergraduate program, the HEO will cover the in-state matriculation fees, less any Bright Futures scholarship award, for up to 12 credits per spring and summer semester and to up to 6 credit hours per fall semester.

 This program only covers in-state matriculation fees (the actual instruction portion of tuition fees).
 Non-covered fees include housing, books, activities, transportation, health, services, athletic fees, late registration, late payment, materials, lab fees, supplies, etc.

-Please note that any Bright Futures scholarship award will be subtracted from the amount the student can receive from the HEO.
+Please note that the Bright Futures scholarship impacts the HEO scholarship.
+The full amount of the Bright Futures scholarship award will be subtracted from the amount the student can receive from the HEO

 To maintain eligibility in the program each semester: